ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCEPH.md

   **Important Note:** Because this user was created in the 'default' namespace (as noted in metadata.namespace above) This storage class can only be used in the default namespace.

-  To use Ceph dynamic provisioning in other namespaces you must create the same user secret in every namespace where you want to deploy Ceph storage.
+  To use Ceph dynamic provisioning in other namespaces you must create the same user secret in every namespace where you want to deploy Ceph dynamic storage.

   Because the storage class specifically references "ceph-user-secret" the secret should always have this name no matter what namespace is used.